 Balcomie, in the East Neuk of Fife

-The annotated image below makes it all a little clearer.
+The next annotated image makes it all a little clearer.

-The mill to the left was driven by a shaft running across the top of the sluice gate.
+The mill at the left was driven by a shaft from the top of the sluice gate.

 So, the routine was